 Hawaiian fruit rocks.
 And for many folks so does their BBQ, sweet bread and those syrupy sweet shaved ices that they sell along the beach too!
-But I am going to stick to some of the good for you stuff for right now and give the lowdown on
+But I am going to stick to some of the good for you stuff for right now.

 This time around I went to Honolulu, who’s downtown area reminds me of LA traffic while the Pipeline waves remind me of the ones here in Mex.
 With that being said nothing really excited me as much as the food actually, which was great well, because it’s great.

 There seems to be a farmers market everyday somewhere on the island, which can be driven around in a couple of hours, depending on traffic.
 I barely caught the best one on Sunday after spending too much time at the swap meet and taking selfies and eating chocolate haupia pie…I guess I was on vacation.

 When I finally made it to Windward Mall, I got a big surprise.
 See, I’m used to the Union Square Park farmers market in the middle of NYC and this market was smack in the middle of an indoor shopping mall – between a Spencer’s Gifts and a booth selling cellphones and the smell of Auntie Anne’s pretzels.
 Kind of a sensory overload!

 Many of the vendors had the same things, eggplant, greens, peas and pineapple, but nothing exotic.

 But then I found a spot that had what I was looking for.
 I grabbed one of each, and ate as much as I could before my flight because the US State is famously known for not allowing food onto the Mainland US, except Spam of course, that’s apparently really popular on the island, more than any state in the union.

 Here’s how it happened!